rpominov/basic-streams/README.md

 `chain<T, U>(fn: (x: T) => Stream<U>, stream: Stream<T>): Stream<U>`

-The given function `fn` will be applied to each value in the given `stream` to create an intermediate stream.
-The resulting stream will contain all values from all intermediate streams.
+Creates a stream containing all values from all streams created by applying the given function `fn` to each value in the given `stream`.

 ```js
 import fromIterable from "@basic-streams/from-iterable"